 - be in good disciplinary standing.

-Non-Drew Students please contact the Office of International & Off-Campus Programs for application and cost information.
+Non-Drew Students please contact the Center for Global Education for application and cost information.

 All of your Drew University financial assistance, whether merit or need-based, may be applied to all Drew-sponsored semester programs.